Pirates vs. Mets Player Props Betting Odds

 Reynolds Stats

-- Reynolds has collected 62 hits with 17 doubles, three triples, seven home runs and 21 walks.
-He has driven in 38 runs with eight stolen bases.
+- Reynolds has 17 doubles, three triples, seven home runs, 22 walks and 38 RBI (63 total hits).
+He has swiped eight bases.

-- Reynolds will look for his third straight game with a hit in this matchup.
-During his last five outings he is batting .294 with a double, five walks and two RBI.
+- Reynolds has recorded a base hit in three games in a row.
+During his last five outings he is batting .278 with five walks and two RBI.

 Reynolds Recent Games